ValeryTyumen/planar_ising/README.md

 ## Further development

 - The construction exploited in the framework seems to be compatible with exact conditional inference/sampling, as well as back-propagation (marginal probabilities inference).
-- The support for multiprecision arithmetic would reinforce numerical stability of LU-decompositions for large-scale models with significant diversity in interaction values.
+- A support for multiprecision arithmetic would reinforce numerical stability of LU-decompositions for large-scale models with significant diversity in interaction values.
 So far all computations are conducted in double-precision arithmetic.

 ## References